barmalei/zebkit/src/jekyll/docs.dthen.md

 ```

-**Run methods in an order you add it.** Synchronous, asynchronous methods can be combined in the executed sequence where every next step run only when previous one is completed:
+**Run methods in an order you add it.** Synchronous or asynchronous methods can be combined in the executed sequence where every next step is run only when previous one has been completed:

 ```js
 var rn = new zebkit.DoIt().then(function() {